xXleowXx/gitlab-charts/doc/installation/cloud/oke.md

             - Previously recorded<br><br>

    - Click **Add Kubernetes cluster** when finished
-- Install Applications within the Gitlab connected Kubernetes cluster
+- Install Applications within the GitLab connected Kubernetes cluster
     - From your project navigate to **Operations -> Kubernetes ->Click on the newly created cluster -> Applications**
     - Install the following components:
         - Ingress - Disable WAF
             - Endpoint should be the IP address
         - Cert-Manager
         - Prometheus<br><br>
-- Upload Gitlab License Key
+- Upload GitLab License Key
     - https://*YOUR-GITLAB-FQDN*/admin/license
-    - Note you will need Gitlab Ultimate to have the security scans working.<br><br>
+    - Note you will need GitLab Ultimate to have the security scans working.<br><br>
 - Run your CI pipeline
     - Navigate to your project -> **CI/CD**
     - Click on **Run Pipeline**